paulelliott/es2015-workshop/README.md

 - `npm install`
 - `npm test`
 - You should see a friendly message from mocha showing all tests failing

+## Instructions

+- Open the file in each section in your favorite editor
+- Run the tests against the file using the `npm test` command provided with each section
+- Verify the tests all fail
+- Fix each `it` block one at a time and get them to pass.
+  - DO NOT change any `assert` lines.
+You should only change the code leading up to the asserts.
+  - Read the failure message and the comments throughout the files.
+They are there to guide you through the concepts.
+  - Don't cheat!
+There are shortcuts to getting the tests to pass, but this is about learning ES2015 concepts and not passing tests.

+* IMPORTANT: Once you get the tests in a file to pass, feel free to play with the code and experiment with the concepts!

 ## Section 1 - Variables